Can HR Work Remotely? (with Remote HR Jobs)

 Can I Work Remotely in HR?

 Yes, HR employees can work remotely.
-As more of the workforce moves to working remotely, many HR employees are joining them.
+As more of the workforce moves to work remotely, many HR employees join them.

 Many of the responsibilities of an HR job detailed above are now digitized, and if most of a company’s employees are remote workers, there’s no reason for HR to work in an office as well.